Conflict Coaching

 Conflict Coaching is a confidential process that helps people examine conflict situations in a way that promotes their own learning and empowers them to approach and manage conflict more productively.
 It is a goal-oriented and future-focused process that concentrates on helping people reach their specific conflict engagement goals.

-As an Alternative Dispute Resolution (ADR) process, Conflict Coaching tends to be applied in two ways: 1) to prepare people to engage more meaningfully in other ADR processes, or 2) as a stand-alone process that helps people to gain greater self-awareness and insight into how they approach and handle conflict.
+2. as a stand-alone process that helps people to gain greater self-awareness and insight into how they approach and handle conflict.

 During Conflict Coaching the Conflict Engagement Specialist (CES) focuses on four key areas: self-awareness, building a reflective practice, conflict analysis, and conflict engagement skills.